MythicAgents/Apollo/documentation-payload/Apollo/c2_profiles/HTTP.md

 ### Profile Option Deviations

-#### GET Request URI and POST Request URI
+#### GET Requests

-Currently the agent does not support these parameters and will callback always to `callback_host:callback_port/api/v1.4/agent_message`
+Currently the agent does not support any parameters in regards to GET parameters.

 #### Callback Host
 The URL for the redirector or Mythic server.
 This must include the protocol to use (e.g. `http://` or `https://`).

+#### Proxy Host
+If specified, must be of the same format as the Callback Host (e.g., `http://proxy.gateway`)